-The advent of the internet and the growth of multiple chain stores means that small and independent retailers now face a number of challenges to their survival.
+The advent of the internet and the growth of multiple chain stores means that with being a small retailer or an independent retailer you now face a number of challenges to their survival.

 However, it’s not all bad news.
 Over the past five years, the small specialty retail store sector in the US have grown by 1% to reach revenue of $41 billion in 2018.